KelseaFigaro/Final-Project-mySQL/README.md

 Create and design a database and then use the created database to perform queries to answer questions

 Files:
-ProjectTables.sql- SQL script containing create table and insert statemnets ProjectSQL- Data Dictionary
+ProjectTables.sql- SQL script containing create table and insert statements

+ProjectSQL- Data Dictionary

-Project- ERD of the database
+Project.drawio- ERD of the database